People / Dehault Delassus

 Spanish resistance

-Cahokia, IL On or near this day, Lewis meets with Dehault Delassus, the Spanish Governor of Upper Louisiana, and all agree that the expedition should spend the winter near Cahokia.
+On this or the previous day, Lewis meets with Dehault Delassus, the Spanish Lt.
+Governor of Upper Louisiana, and all agree that the expedition should spend the winter near Cahokia.

 January 15, 1804

-Winter Camp at Wood River, IL In a letter to his brother-in-law, Clark describes his situation at Rivière à Dubois.
-Several men and a wagon, all loaded with whiskey, appear at camp.
+In a letter to his brother-in-law, Clark describes his situation at Rivière à Dubois—present Wood River.
+Several men and a wagon—all loaded with whiskey—appear at camp, and the weather is clear and cold.

 January 28, 1804